What is Social Work?

 What other considerations are there?

 - Students normally complete the MSW full-time, within 2 years.
-Part-time programs are available.
+Part-time and online programs are available at some institutions.

 - The program of study consists mostly of courses; there may be a thesis option.